-(h) Hallucinogenic substances, unless listed in another schedule, shall include Dronabinol (synthetic), in sesame oil and encapsulated in a soft gelatin capsule in a United States Food and Drug Administration approved drug product.
+- (h) Hallucinogenic substances, unless listed in another schedule, shall include Dronabinol (synthetic), in sesame oil and encapsulated in a soft gelatin capsule in a United States Food and Drug Administration approved drug product.

-[§329-19] Schedule IV tests.
+- [§329-19] Schedule IV tests.
 A substance shall be placed in Schedule IV if the substance has a degree of danger or probable danger less than the substances listed in Schedule III according to the determination made pursuant to section 329-11.

-§329-20 Schedule IV. (a) The controlled substances listed in this section are included in Schedule IV.
+- §329-20 Schedule IV. (a) The controlled substances listed in this section are included in Schedule IV.

-(b) Depressants.
-Any material, compound, mixture, or preparation which contains any quantity of the following substances including its salts, isomers, esters, ethers, and salts of isomers, whenever the existence of these isomers, esters, ethers, and salts is possible within the specific chemical designation, that has a degree of danger or probable danger associated with a depressant effect on the central nervous system:
+- (b) Depressants.
+Any material, compound, mixture, or preparation which contains any quantity of the following substances having a degree of danger or probable danger associated with a depressant effect on the central nervous system:

 - (1) Alprazolam;

 - (2) Barbital;

 - (3) Bromazepam;

 - (4) Butorphanol;

 - (5) Camazepam;

 - (6) Carisoprodol;

 - (7) Chloral betaine;

 - (8) Chloral hydrate;

 - (9) Chlordiazepoxide;

 - (10) Clobazam;

 - (11) Clonazepam;

 - (12) Clorazepate;

 - (13) Clotiazepam;

 - (14) Cloxazolam;

 - (15) Delorazepam;

 - (16) Dichloralphenazone (Midrin);

 - (17) Diazepam;

 - (18) Estazolam;

 - (19) Ethchlorvynol;

 - (20) Ethinamate;

 - (21) Ethyl loflazepate;

 - (22) Fludiazepam;

 - (23) Flunitrazepam;

 - (24) Flurazepam;

 - (25) Fospropofol (Lusedra);

 - (26) Halazepam;

 - (27) Haloxazolam;

 - (28) Ketazolam;

 - (29) Loprazolam;

 - (30) Lorazepam;

 - (31) Lormetazepam;

 - (32) Mebutamate;

 - (33) Medazepam;

 - (34) Meprobamate;

 - (35) Methohexital;

 - (36) Methylphenobarbital (mephorbarbital);

 - (37) Midazolam;

 - (38) Nimetazepam;

 - (39) Nitrazepam;

 - (40) Nordiazepam;

 - (41) Oxazepam;

 - (42) Oxazolam;

 - (43) Paraldehyde;

 - (44) Petrichloral;

 - (45) Phenobarbital;

 - (46) Pinazepam;

 - (47) Prazepam;

 - (48) Quazepam;

-- (49) Suvorexant;
+- (49) Temazepam;

-- (50) Temazepam;
+- (50) Tetrazepam;

 - (51) Triazolam;

 - (52) Zaleplon;

 - (53) Zolpidem; and

 - (54) Zopiclone (Lunesta).

-(c) Fenfluramine.
+- (c) Fenfluramine.
 Any material, compound, mixture, or preparation which contains any quantity of the following substances, including its salts, isomers, and salts of isomers, whenever the existence of such salts, isomers, and salts of isomers is possible: Fenfluramine.

-(d) Stimulants.
+- (d) Stimulants.
 Unless listed in another schedule, any material, compound, mixture, or preparation which contains any quantity of the following substances having a stimulant effect on the central nervous system, including its salts, isomers, and salts of such isomers whenever the existence of such salts, isomers, and salts of isomers is possible within the specific chemical designation:

 - (1) Cathine ((+)-norpseudoephedrine);

 - (2) Diethylpropion;

 - (3) Fencamfamin;

 - (4) Fenproporex;

 - (5) Mazindol;

 - (6) Mefenorex;

 - (7) Modafinil;

 - (8) Phentermine;

 - (9) Pemoline (including organometallic complexes and chelates thereof);

 - (10) Pipradrol;

-- (11) Sibutramine;
+- (11) Sibutramine; and

-- (12) SPA (1-dimethylamino-1, 2-diphenylethane, lefetamine); and
+- (12) SPA (1-dimethylamino-1, 2-diphenylethane, lefetamine).

-- (13) Loraserin.

-(e) Other substances.
-Unless specifically excepted or unless listed in another schedule, any material, compound, mixture, or preparation which contains any quantity of the following substances, including its optical isomers and its salts, isomers, and salts of isomers:

-- (1) Pentazocine; and - (2) Eluxadoline (5-[[[(2S)-2-amino-3-[4-aminocarbonyl)- 2,6-dimethyiphenyl]-l-oxopropyi] [(1S)-l-(4-phenyl-1H- imidazol-2-yl)ethyl]amino] methyl] -2-methoxybenzoic acid.

-(f) The department of public safety may except by rule any compound, mixture, or preparation containing any depressant substance listed in subsection (b) or any stimulant listed in subsection (d) from the application of all or any part of this chapter if the compound, mixture, or preparation contains one or more active medicinal ingredients not having a depressant or stimulant effect on the central nervous system, and if the admixtures are included therein in combinations, quantity, proportion, or concentration that vitiate the degree of danger or probable danger of the substances which have a depressant or stimulant effect on the central nervous system.

-(g) Narcotic drugs.
-Unless specifically excepted or unless listed in another schedule, any material, compound, mixture, or preparation containing any of the following narcotic drugs, or their salts calculated as the free anhydrous base or alkaloid, in limited quantities as set forth below:

-- (1) Not more than one milligram of difenoxin and not less than twenty-five micrograms of atropine sulfate per dosage unit; - (2) Dextropropoxyphene (alpha-(+)-4-dimethylamino-1, 2-diphenyl-3-methyl-2propionoxybutane); and - (3) 2-[(dimethylamino)methyl]-1-(3-methoxyphenyl)cyclohexanol, its salts, optical and geometric isomers and salts of these isomers (including tramadol).
+- (e) Other substances.
+Unless specifically excepted or unless listed in another schedule, any material, compound, mixture, or preparation which contains any quantity of the following substances, including its salts: Pentazocine. - (f) The department of public safety may except by rule any compound, mixture, or preparation containing any depressant substance listed in subsection (b) or any stimulant listed in subsection (d) from the application of all or any part of this chapter if the compound, mixture, or preparation contains one or more active medicinal ingredients not having a depressant or stimulant effect on the central nervous system, and if the admixtures are included therein in combinations, quantity, proportion, or concentration that vitiate the degree of danger or probable danger of the substances which have a depressant or stimulant effect on the central nervous system. - (g) Narcotic drugs.
+Unless specifically excepted or unless listed in another schedule, any material, compound, mixture, or preparation containing any of the following narcotic drugs, or their salts calculated as the free anhydrous base or alkaloid, in limited quantities as set forth below: - (1) Not more than one milligram of difenoxin and not less than twenty-five micrograms of atropine sulfate per dosage unit; and - (2) Dextropropoxyphene (alpha-(+)-4-dimethylamino-1, 2-diphenyl-3-methyl-2-propionoxybutane).